Tumamoc Arts Working Group

 - Nick Georgiou, Independent Artist

-- Roseann Hanson, U of A Desert Laboratory on Tumamoc Hill, Art and Science Program Coordinator
+- Roseann Hanson, Desert Laboratory on Tumamoc Hill, Art and Science Program Coordinator

 - Ben Johnson, Independent Artist

-- Paul Mirocha, U of A Desert Laboratory on Tumamoc Hill, Artist in Residence
+- Paul Mirocha, Desert Laboratory on Tumamoc Hill, Artist in Residence

 - Catherine Nash, Independent Artist

 - Jacelle Ramón-Sauberan, PhD candidate, University of Arizona, Tohono O’odham Student Association Mentor

 - Christian Ruvalcaba, University of Arizona, Confluencenter for Creative Inquiry